5 min read

 Bored dogs tend to bark or whine excessively.

-If your dogs are barking or whining up a storm, there’s a good chance they’re bored and looking for ways to entertain themselves (perhaps with singing a little tune.)
+If your dogs are barking or whining up a storm, there’s a good chance they’re bored and looking for ways to entertain themselves (perhaps by singing a little tune.)

 Do they suddenly break into loud, soulful howls for no apparent reason?
 It could be their way of auditioning for the next season of “American Idol for Dogs” or maybe they’re just trying to get a little extra attention from you.